jotaelesalinas/ec2remote/README.md

 - `-d`: Shut down instance after the session is closed.
 - `-f`: Force shutdown even if the SSH connection fails.
 Only used with `-d`.
 - `-p`: Use the private IP address instead of the public.
+- `-w <seconds>`: Wait x seconds before connecting.
+Default: `10`.

 The instance will be started if needed before establishing the SSH connection.

+After making sure that the instance is started and before trying to connect via SSH, the script will wait the number of seconds specified by the option `-w`.
+In some cases, trying to connect immediately after starting the instance will result in a failed connection error.
+The reason _could be_ that the SSH server takes a few seconds to initialize after boot.
+Usually, a wait of 10 seconds solves this problem.

 If the `-d` option is present, the instance will be stopped when the SSH session finishes.